Everything you ever hoped to know about polling

 After the audience joins your presenter session, they will text the letter corresponding to their response (A, B, C, etc.) to the same number as before.
 You can choose whether the options are labeled ABC, 123, or True-False by clicking the drop-down menu under Presenter Session, in the “How people can respond” panel.
 On certain plans, you can also customize the ABC labels with custom keywords, such as ‘Blue’ to vote for blue.

 In order for responses to count, you must have activated the poll.
 You control which poll is accepting responses, by controlling which poll is activated.
 If you have not activated a poll, your audience will not be able to respond.

 Participants who have joined a presenter’s session will stay logged in to that session until texting “leave” or after 24 hours of inactivity

 If you wish to substitute a reserved keyword for the auto-generated response codes, you may need to upgrade your plan.
-Keep in mind that all reserved keywords come from the same globally shared word bank, and so you may only reserve keywords that are not currently in use.
+Keep in mind that all reserved keywords come from the same globally shared word bank.
+This means you may only reserve keywords that are not currently in use.
 You can usually resolve this issue by adding a number or letter, such as HOUSE1 instead of HOUSE.

 You can assign reserved keywords to your poll response options while in the Edit menu of each poll.
 This menu can be accessed by clicking a poll’s Edit link on your My Polls page or by opening a poll and selecting Edit on the bottom right side of the poll.
 You can also click the ‘Customize code’ link under the Keywords option on the ‘How people can respond’ panel.